 International Women’s Day: top universities led by women

-A quarter of the top 200 universities in the Times Higher Education World University Rankings are run by women, a number which is increasing year on year
+More than a quarter of the top 200 universities in the Times Higher Education World University Rankings are run by women, a number which is increasing year on year

 Share

 The current number one institution (the University of Oxford) is led by Irene Tracey, who took over from Louise Richardson in January 2023.
-Four of the prestigious Ivy League institutions in the US – Columbia University, Dartmouth College, Cornell University and Brown University – have female leaders.
+Four of the prestigious Ivy League institutions in the US – Columbia University, Dartmouth College, Yale University and Brown University – have female leaders.

 Of the top 200 universities, 2.5 per cent (or 10 per cent of female-led institutions) are led by women of colour.